cash2one/newsman/README.md

-BGM News
+Newsman
 ========

 This project provides backend support for news service

-BGM News is licensed under GNU Affero GPL v3
+Newsman is licensed under GNU Affero GPL v3

 What a README.md usually contains
 ---------------------------------